chrisfand/TagForce1-HD-Remaster/README.md

 # TagForce1-HD-Remaster
 A texture pack for PPSSPP that remasters all cards in Yu-Gi-Oh!
-GX Tag Force to 4X PSP resolution (1080p).
+GX Tag Force for 1080p (4X PSP resolution).

 How to Install
 ==============